-I will try my best to answer e-mail questions promptly (by the next school day ~24 hours).
-If you do not receive a response by the next school day, please follow up with us because I may not have received the e-mail for various reasons.
-I typically do not check emails on weekends.
-Also: I cannot respond to large quantities of e-mail in the 24 hours preceding an assignment/examination deadline.
+we will try our best to answer e-mail questions promptly (by the next school day ~24 hours).
+If you do not receive a response by the next school day, please follow up with us because we may not have received the e-mail for various reasons.
+We typically do not check emails on weekends.
+Also: We cannot respond to large quantities of e-mail in the 24 hours preceding an assignment/examination deadline.
 Contact me early so that questions do not accumulate!